 - Jason Schukraft on theories about the first historical instance of suffering

 - Bara Hanzalova on region-level cause prioritization research

-- John Halstead, updating his views based on recent climate research
+- John Halstead, on how recent climate research influenced his current model

 - Asya Bergal on value alignment and public discussion of uncertainty

 See here for a list of all prize announcements and winning posts.

 What is the EA Forum Prize?